saucelabs/sauce-docs/docs/web-apps/automated-testing/cypress.md

 - Cypress only supports launching Webkit with a fixed resolution of 1280x720.
 - Cypress 12.6.0 does not work on Windows with Webkit browser.
 - Cypress 12+ does not work on macOS 11 with Webkit browser.
+- Cypress 13.10.0+ does not work on macOS 12 with Webkit browser.